AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Syntax: `localtime()`.
 -   Description

-    Queries the current UTC time in the format of yyyy-mm-dd hh:mm:ss.
+    Queries the current date and time in the format of yyyy-mm-dd hh: mm: ss.

 -   Parameters